Captain4LK/SoftLK-lib/README.md

 ## License

-SLK is free Software (as in freedom) and is released under the 3-clause BSD license, see LICENSE.md for details.
+SoftLK is free Software (as in freedom) and is released under the 3-clause BSD license, see LICENSE.md for details.
 Most of the examples are released under the same license, unless noted otherwise of course.

-## Using SLK
+## Using SoftLK

-To use SLK you need to have the following libraries installed:
+To use SoftLK you need to have the following libraries installed:

 * [SDL 2](https://www.libsdl.org/)